 The second step is finding a suitable category for the template.
 We don't offer categories for each and every kind of design.
 Adding a menu template to a category might be a no-brainer (add it to the menu category), but adding an archery competition flyer can be tricky.
 In this case, add the closest option available, which is the contests category.

 Each template on PosterMyWall is scored, and a higher score means the template will be found higher up on the page.
-One way your templates gain score is when customers interact with them, such as by customizing and purchasing downloads or prints.
+One way your templates gain score is when customers interact with them, such as by customizing and purchasing downloads.
 And this is only possible if your template is being discovered by it’s intended audience.
 That’s why it’s essential to add accurate tags and categories for your templates.

 Add to a single category